tendermint/atom_one/README.md

 ### Article 3.C.
 The PHOTON Token

-The PHOTON distribution shall be created by auto-staking ATOM tokens.
+The PHOTON distribution shall be created by mechanism similar to auto-staking ATOM tokens called "ATOM to PHOTON bonding".
+For the purpose of ATOM to PHOTON bonding, transaction fees are not paid to the ATOM to PHOTON bonders, and the bonded ATOMs are not included in the target two thirds ATOMs staked for the Cosmos Hub.

 In general, PHOTON tokens may be converted back into ATOM tokens after waiting the standard unbonding period, with exceptions defined in this Article.

-The exchange rate formula between PHOTONs and ATOMs will be such that if all the ATOMs not already bonded into PHOTONs were to be bonded to PHOTONs, there would be 1 billion PHOTONs.
-In other words, the number of PHOTONs is capped and will never reach 1 billion PHOTONs.
+The exchange rate formula between PHOTONs and ATOMs will be such that if all the ATOMs not already bonded into PHOTONs were to be bonded to PHOTONs, there would always be 1 billion PHOTONs.
+This is a succinct but true invariant of the system.
+Consequently, the number of PHOTONs is capped and will never reach 1 billion PHOTONs (because the number of ATOMs in existence must be greater than 0 for there to be any validators).

 The PHOTON token shall be the only staking token for ICS2 staking.

+When PHOTONs are burned via ICS2 slashing on a zone, or when burned as transaction fees, or burned for any reason, their burn amount must be reported back to the Cosmos Hub via IBC.
+The amount will be deducted from the PHOTON balance of the zone.
+Because of the invariant that there shall always be 1 billion PHOTON equivalent, burning PHOTONs in this way is beneficial to the ATOM holders.
+On the other hand, burning ATOMs say through slashing on the Cosmos Hub does not change the number of PHOTONs in circulation, such that the relative market cap of the remaining ATOMs can be better preserved for the sake of the Cosmos Hub's security.

 The PHOTON token shall be whitelisted as transaction fee payments for the Cosmos Hub and all ICS1 and ICS2 hosted blockchains.